delucis/cs.2click/README.md

 ## Compatibility

 These modules have been tested with Max 6 and 7.
 They will not work with Max/MSP 5 or lower.
 Please report bugs under the issues tab above.

+## License

+This software is free to use, modify, and redistribute under a [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.txt).